Skip to main content

 WEEEEEEEEEEEEEEEEEEE

 Another Vang Vieng attraction is the Blue Lagoon, although there are actually (at least) 3 of them.
-Under the advice of our guesthouse owner and some locals we spoke to, when it came time to visit one of these turquoise tubs, we opted for the Blue Lagoon 3 as it was supposed to be the least touristy of the three.
+Under the advice of our guesthouse owner and some locals, we spoke to, when it came time to visit one of these turquoise tubs, we opted for the Blue Lagoon 3 as it was supposed to be the least touristy of the three.

 The scenery is insanely beautiful and as an added bonus there is a viewpoint and a cave to explore.
-The cave is pitch black so you will need a light, we found it too difficult to navigate our way with just our phones as there is a climb down into the cave and you will need both hands!
+The cave is pitch black so you will need a light.
+We found it too difficult to navigate our way with just our phones as there is a climb down into the cave and you will need both hands!

 Tham Chang Cave: